 Go to one of the visitor centers

 There are three different visitor centers in Haleakala National Park: two in the Summit Area and one in the Kipahulu Area.
-In every national park in America it is recommended to visit a visitor center, because you learn so much about the park!
-You can also buy souvenirs here, ask rangers about the most beautiful places to visit, and use the bathroom.
+In every US National Park, it is recommended to visit a visitor center because you learn so much about the park!
+You can also buy souvenirs here, ask rangers about the most beautiful places to visit and use the bathroom.

 Go to the top